jmartindf/cookiecutter-pypoetry/CONTRIBUTING.rst

 ::

-6. The next step would be to run the test cases. `cookiecutter-pypackage` uses pytest, you can run PyTest.
+6. The next step would be to run the test cases. `cookiecutter-pypoetry` uses pytest, you can run PyTest.
 Before you run pytest you should ensure all dependancies are installed: